Kate Bosworth: Initial success

-Bosworth's breakthrough role came in the 2002 surfing movie Blue Crush.
+Bosworth's breakthrough role came in the 2002 surfing film Blue Crush.
 She prepared for the role by working with two trainers seven hours a day for months, adding 15 pounds of muscle to her frame.
-In his review of the film, Rolling Stone's Peter Travers wrote: "Bosworth is a star in the making, but even she can't outshine the surfing footage, which is flat-out spectacular."
+In his review of the film, Rolling Stone's Peter Travers wrote, "Bosworth is a star in the making, but even she can't outshine the surfing footage, which is flat-out spectacular."
 The film received positive reviews and grossed $40 million at the United States box office.
 Bosworth then took on the lead role in the low-budget Wonderland (2003) opposite Val Kilmer.
 She played the teenage girlfriend of porn star John Holmes.

 In 2004, she played the lead role in romantic comedy Win a Date with Tad Hamilton!, opposite Topher Grace.
 It was critically and financially unsuccessful.
 Also in 2004, she portrayed actress Sandra Dee in Beyond the Sea.
 Reviews were mixed, and it was a box office failure, though Bosworth's performance received critical acclaim.
 The next year, she portrayed Chali, a Hare Krishna, in the film adaptation of Myla Goldberg's novel Bee Season (2005), about a dysfunctional Jewish family.